 Tube: London Bridge (Black Line / Northern Line and Grey Line / Jubilee Line)

 When you exit London Bridge station you will find yourself just outside of the large Borough Market building.
 Head towards Southwark Bridge where you will find steps down the side of the bridge that will take you to the banks of the River Tames - an area called Bankside.
 Once you are at Bankside simply walk fir a few minutes and you will see the large Tate Modern building in front of you on your left.
 This is not a difficult journey to walk - it takes about five minutes in total and on exiting the tube station you will see signs that you can follow for the Tate Modern.

 The Tate Modern sits in an area where you are spoilt for choice if you are looking for a place to get something to eat.
 In the Tate Modern itself you will find a formal restaurant and two more laid back cafes.

-The restaurant in the Tate Modern sits on the top floor (the 7th floor) of the building.
-It offers seasonal produce in attractive surroundings - floor to ceiling windows allow for views over the Thames.
+The Kitchen and Bar restaurant in the Tate Modern sits on the 6th floor of the building.
+It offers seasonal produce in attractive surroundings - windows allow for views over the Thames.
 If you would like to book here (particularly at the weekend), it is worth booking in advance.
-To find out more about opening times, what's on offer and how to make a reservation, see the Official Tate website Tate Restaurant page.
+To find out more about opening times, what's on offer and how to make a reservation, see the Official Tate website Kitchen & Bar Restaurant page.

-For something slightly more relaxed and affordable there is a café called Café 2.
-This sits on level two of the building and is riverside, offering views along the Thames.
+For something slightly more relaxed and affordable there is a café called Level 1 Members Bar.
+This sits on level one of the building and is riverside, offering views along the Thames.
 Here you can have teas, coffees and light meals.
-For details on the menus and opening times, see the Official Tate Modern website Cafe 2 page.
+For details on the menus and opening times, see the Official Tate Modern website Level 1 Members Bar page.